 Expertise: The Supreme Court and the judicial system, democracy and voting, civil rights, criminal justice and civil liberties, race and ethnicity, women's rights, religion

 Jawando has a rich background in politics and public policy and has demonstrated lifelong commitment to public service, working tirelessly for a wide range of social justice issues.
 Aside from her efforts to ensure a full and functioning judiciary, her passion is to protect and secure voting rights for all citizens.
-Prior to working for Sen. Gillibrand, Jawando served as the national campaign manager for election protection and legislative counsel at People For the American Way, PFAW, Foundation.
-While there, she managed a nationwide campaign devoted to reforming the election process and served as the deputy campaign manager for the PFAW Foundation’s Restore My Vote, a program that provided assistance to ex-offenders in the clemency restoration process.
+Prior to working for Sen. Gillibrand, Jawando served as the national campaign manager for election protection and legislative counsel at People For the American Way Foundation.

-A native of Queens, New York, Jawando started her career in public service in the office of Rep. Gregory Meeks (D-NY), where she worked on judiciary, health care, and education issues.
+A native of Queens, New York, Jawando started her career in public service in the office of Congressional Black Caucus senior member Rep. Gregory Meeks (D-NY).

 Jawando holds a B.A. with honors from Hampton University and received her J.D. from the University of North Carolina School of Law.
 When she is not busy promoting social justice, she is busy raising three daughters—Alia, Addison, and Ava—with her husband Will Jawando in Silver Spring, Maryland.